Rosalyn Richter: Legal career

 Richter enjoyed a lengthy career in the judiciary.
+She was instrumental in the fight for Gay Rights publishing in 1982 the report: Anti-gay legislation: An attempt to sanction inequality?

 She began serving on the New York City Criminal Court from 1990 to 1996.
 Richter then proceeded to serve as a New York Supreme Court Justice, from 2002 to 2009.
 She was designated a Justice for the Appellate Division, First Judicial Department in 2008 by Governor David Paterson.

-On August 3, 2018, Richter received the Dan Bradley Award, the National LGBT Bar Association’s highest honor, in recognition of her pathbreaking legacy of service.
+On August 3, 2018, Richter received the Dan Bradley Award, the National LGBT Bar Association's highest honor, in recognition of her pathbreaking legacy of service.
 As Richter, put it, she was honored for "being so out in the late 1970s, and 1980s and for being out throughout [her] judicial career."

 Justice Richter ended her lengthy judicial career by retiring in July 2020.

+On October 12, 2020, Justice Richter joined Arnold & Porter's Complex Litigation practice as Senior Counsel.

 Personal life

 Richter married her wife, Janet Weinberg, in August 2011, shortly after same-sex marriage was legalized in the state of New York.
-Weinberg died on September 1, 2018 in the Bronx.
+Weinberg died on September 1, 2018, in the Bronx.